 Would anyone still claim today that our representative democracy owes its success to the tradition of sending only our best and our brightest to Congress?
 Everyone must know a neighbor, a colleague or a family member who exercises sufficient reason and wisdom to understand and perhaps even make inroads against the more divisive issues of the day.
 Might you in fact be such a person?

-Now take another look, if necessary, at your neighbors, your colleagues, your family members — and at yourself.
+Take another look, if necessary, at your neighbors, your colleagues, your family members — and at yourself.

 But don’t answer just yet.

-What is direct democracy?
+Why then direct democracy?
 It’s human progress.